nickbrandt/GitLab/doc/user/project/integrations/jira.md

 ## Enable or disable Jira issue detail view

 Jira issue detail view is under development but ready for production use.
-It is deployed behind a feature flag that is **enabled by default**.
+It is deployed behind a feature flag that is **disabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can disabled it.
+[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can enable it.

 To enable it: